bitovi/academy/src/react/2-intro-to-jsx.md

 @highlight 2

+Note to things above, all event names are camelcased (onClick, onMouseEnter, etc...).

 In the code above, we've attached an `onClick` listener to the `<button>` element.
 Whenever this button gets clicked, the code inside the `onClick={...}` will get executed.
 The value always needs to be a function, and that function will get called with an `event` object.

 All [events](https://reactjs.org/docs/events.html) supported in vanilla JavaScript are also supported in JSX.

 ## Components

-In React we can store our JSX inside of components.
+In React JSX is almost always the return value of our components.
 Components are like small containers which can be re-used throughout your application.
 For example, you might build a `Button` component which renders all the JSX required for a button.

 ```jsx
 function Button() {